floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 and stop on that first.
 This seems to catch any early breakpoints on the C side too.

-The second option for programs with a render loop is to simply restart the debug session with by pressing the 'Refresh' button in the VSCode debugger controls:
+The second option for programs with a render loop is to simply restart the debug session by pressing the 'Refresh' button in the VSCode debugger controls:

 ![VSCode Screenshot](/images/emscripten-ide-11.png)